Home » Nourishing Recipes » Soups/Salads » Anti-Inflammatory Golden Turmeric Split Pea Soup

 • Measure out split green peas.
 Rinse thoroughly, and set aside.

-5. Add vegetable broth, split peas, and potatoes.
+Add the vegetable broth, split peas, and potatoes.
 Stir to combine.

 How To Store

-Or you can freeze any remaining soup in the freezer for up to 6 months.
+Freezer.
+For longer storage, you can place this soup in the freezer, in a freezer-safe container.
+It will last in the freezer for up to 6 months.

-VIDEO: Step-By-Step Instructions On How To Make This Vegan Split Pea Anti-Inflammatory Soup Recipe
+VIDEO: How To Make Split Pea Anti-Inflammatory Soup

 Vegan Split Pea Anti-Inflammatory Soup Recipe (no oil)